VaneCGo/awesome-todo-list/README.md

 The goal of this app is to learn how a rails app works.
 Don't expect to find a very pretty app, that's not my goal, feel free to add colors if you want =).

-I created this app following a Threehouse tutorial.
+I created this app following a Treehouse tutorial.

 There's still a few things I don't understand (black magic!) but I have to say I kind of like ruby and rails.